 The level of fees charged depends on the course a student is taking, and the student’s fee status (either Home or Overseas from 2022/23).

 Please see the Student Funding page of the University website for information regarding fees for students starting undergraduate courses.
-If you are unsure of your fee status, you can read about the Classification of Students for Fees Purposes on the University website.
+If you are unsure of your fee status, further information and guidance is available on the University website.

 English applicants may start applying for public funding (including student loans, grants and bursaries) as soon as they have submitted their UCAS application, i.e. from 1st September onwards in the year before entry.
 The application process is through Student Finance England, and we strongly encourage you to begin this process as soon as possible.